JopjeKnopje/WakeOnLan/README.md

 ## Concept
 I wanted to add WakeOnLan to my laptop because it didn't support it.

-This project consists of a Telegrambot running on a esp8266, That controls a relay wired to the power button.
+This project consists of a [Telegram bot](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot) running on a esp8266, That controls a relay wired to the power button.